Akrobate/raml-autoroute/README.md

 # raml-autoroute
-Raml AutoRoute is an routes tool based on raml definitions
+Raml AutoRoute is a tool for your routes based on raml definitions